TangKe/ScrollDetector/README.md

 ScrollDetector
 =============
-ScrollDetector is a library for android developer to detect whether a view is scrollable, you can integrate it into your project which has custom view want to intercept touch event. this library can help you decide view touch event should be intercepted.
+ScrollDetector is a library for android developer to detect whether a view is scrollable, you can integrate it into your project which has custom view want to intercept touch event. this library can help you to decide which touch event should be intercepted.

 #Setup
 1. Clone this project from [Github][1]